delendum-xyz/zk-knowledge/README.md

   1. Write the program in the proof assistant language and apply the proving facilities to the program directly
   2. Use a transpiler to turn a program written in another language into an object which the proof assistant can reason about

-- Of these approaches, (1) seems preferable for the greater confidence provided by the proof being about exactly the program being executed, as opposed to output of a transpiler which is assumed to have the same meaning as the source program.
-What motivates approach (2) is when (for whatever reason) the proof assistant language is not suitable as a language for developing the application in
+- Of these approaches, (1) seems preferable for the greater confidence provided by the proof being about exactly the (source) program being executed, as opposed to output of a transpiler which is assumed to have the same meaning as the source program
+- What motivates approach (2) is when (for whatever reason) the proof assistant language is not suitable as a language for developing the application in

 #### Without using a proof assistant

 - There are also ways to prove a statement about a program without (directly) using a proof assistant:

-  3. Use a verifying compiler, which turns a source program into an object program which provably has certain properties by virtue of (proven) facts about the verifying compiler
+  3. Use a verifying compiler (e.g. [CompCert](https://compcert.org/)), which turns a source program into an object program which provably has certain properties by virtue of (proven) facts about the verifying compiler
   4. Use an automatic proof search algorithm, which takes as input statements to be proven and outputs proofs of those statements if those statements are true and the proof search algorithm finds proofs

 - Both of these approaches have limitations: